-- Improve the docs.
-For simple edits, click the ReadTheDocs menu button in the bottom-right corner of the page and click “Edit”.
+Improve the docs.
+For straightforward edits, click the ReadTheDocs menu button in the bottom-right corner of the page and click “Edit”.
 See the Documentation section of this page if you want to build the docs locally.

-- Send a PR for an open issue (especially one labeled “please help”).
+Send a PR for an open issue (especially one labeled “help wanted”).
 The next section details how to contribute code.

 Setting Up for Local Development¶